 - Employer’s Requirement: Employers sometimes may require overtime but must follow the employment standards and give proper compensation.

-- Employment Relationships: LinkedIn has respect for every employee and employment relationships.
-They also ensure fair treatment when it comes to Overtime.
+- Employment Relationships: LinkedIn respects every employee and their employment relationships.
+They also ensure fair treatment when it comes to overtime.

 8.10.
 Workday